1100 Words You Need to Know Week 37 Day 4

 6. erudite: very scholarly

-8. germane: appropriate, in to
+8. germane: appropriate, in close relationship to

 10. conducive: leading, helpful